Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 Feature Engineering for Multi-Joint Cobots

-• Energy consumption profiles: Power = torque × velocity per joint.
+• Energy consumption profiles.
+Power = torque × velocity per joint.
 Anomalies often manifest as unexpected energy consumption patterns before they appear in raw signals.

-• Vibration spectra: FFT of accelerometer or high-frequency torque data.
+• Vibration spectra.
+FFT of accelerometer or high-frequency torque data.
 Bearing degradation, gear wear, and loose bolts each have distinctive frequency signatures.

 Model Architecture Choices